This adapter is used to integrate the Itential Automation Platform (IAP) with the tmf638_service_inventory_management System.

 What is the TMF 638 Service Inventory Management adapter?

 The TMF 638 Service Inventory Management adapter is a software module that integrates the Itential Automation Platform (IAP) with systems using the TM Forum Open API standard for service inventory management.
-It enables automated operations on service inventory items, such as creating, listing, updating, and deleting services, through standardized REST API calls.
+It enables automated operations on service inventory items through standardized REST API calls.
+Source

 Which vendor provides the TMF 638 Service Inventory Management adapter?